Kyeg/ureka-framework/README.md

 python3 run_tests.py
 ```

-Open the coverage report locally or remotely (& the report in the htmlcov/ folder, e.g., the html/index.html)
+Open the coverage report through **pytest-cover** locally or remotely (& the report in the htmlcov/ folder, e.g., the html/index.html)

 Locally:
 ```